benjaminion/upgrading-ethereum-book/src/book.md

 <div class="summary">

- - When the beacon chain is not finalising it enters a special "inactivity leak mode".
+ - When the beacon chain is not finalising it enters a special "inactivity leak" mode.
  - Attesters receive no rewards.
 Non-participating validators receive increasingly large penalties based on their track records.
  - This is designed to eventually restore finality in the event of a permanent failure of large numbers of validators.